 Next, push one of the skates and keep the other one straight as it glides – as if you are on a skateboard.
 Do the same with the other foot.

-Just as balancing is important for better speed, your body posture plays a vital role.
+Just as balancing is important for better speed, your body posture and properly transferring your body weight play a vital role.
 Do not twist your chest or shoulders – the motion should generate below your waist area.
 This way, you can increase the speed with minimum effort.
-You can move your arms back and forth instead of crossing them over in order to prevent your shoulders from twisting.
+You can lean forward slightly and move your arms back and forth instead of crossing them over in order to prevent your shoulders from twisting.

 Set benchmarks for yourself and each time you are out skating, push a little harder and try going faster.
 Give yourself competition and challenges.
 Every time you beat your previous “best” performance, you are going one step faster and getting one step better.